Interfacial Line Energy of a Topological Phase: Edge-state evolution

-{\it Edge-state evolution:} In order to observe the edge-states in a nucleating droplet, {\tb{we take a typical spin configuration and solve the fermionic problem at every step in the MC evolution ~\cite{supp_sm}}} to obtain the local density of states (LDOS) defined as ${\rm{LDOS}}=\sum_{j,\alpha} |\langle i \alpha | \psi_{j} \rangle|^{2}$ (where $j$ runs over all eigenstates corresponding to single-particle energy-eigenvalues $|\epsilon_{j}| < 0.05 W$ near the Fermi energy where $W$ is the bandwidth of single-particle spectrum) at $i$-th unit cell with coordinate $(x,y)$ and orbitals $\alpha=A,B$ at various times $t$.
+at $i$-th unit cell with coordinate $(x,y)$ (where $j$ runs over all eigenstates corresponding to single-particle energy-eigenvalues $|E_{j}| < 0.05 W$ near the Fermi energy where $W$ is the bandwidth of single-particle spectrum) at various times $t$.
 Unsurprisingly the edge-state evolution in topological situation ($0<|\kappa|<2$) follows the signatures of growth and shrinkage of clusters.
-We find that edge-modes are indeed localized at the boundary of clusters, however, unlike the configuration averaged circularly symmetric clusters (see Fig.~\ref{snapshot_classical_quantum}(b)) any typical configuration has a rugged domain wall between two different topological regions (see Fig.~\ref{edge_prob}). {\tb{When $n>n_{c}^{\rm{Q}}$, the boundary of cluster grows with time $t$, while it shrinks and eventually vanishes when $n<n_{c}^{\rm{Q}}$ (see Fig.~\ref{edge_prob}(a,b)).
-Taken together, all these results show a characteristic surface tension which can be alluded to a topological phase.}}
+We find that edge-modes are indeed localized at the boundary between two different topological regions in any typical realization (see Fig.~\ref{edge_prob}).
+When $n>n_{c}^{\rm{Q}}$, the boundary of cluster grows with time $t$, while it shrinks and eventually vanishes when $n<n_{c}^{\rm{Q}}$ (see Fig.~\ref{edge_prob}(a,b)).
+Taken together, all these results show a characteristic interfacial line energy which can be alluded to a topological phase.